 Kata is the Japanese word for “form” and refers to a detailed, choreographed pattern of movements practiced alone or in groups.
 Anyone who has ever practiced the martial arts has performed katas in front of a sensei to advance and earn additional belts.
-The kata allows the trainee to memorize and perfect the movements being executed so they can easily make the movements later using muscle memory.
+The kata allows the trainee to memorize and perfect the movements being executed.
+That way, they can then easily make the movements later using muscle memory.

-Toyota has long sought to develop managers and employees such that they have a competitive advantage.
-They do this by having their organization’s leaders and managers practice a deliberate routine, or kata, that develops desired leadership behaviors.
+Toyota has long sought to develop managers and employees so that they have a competitive advantage.
+They do this by having their organization’s leaders and managers practice a deliberate routine or kata.
+This kata develops desired leadership behaviors.
 Toyota believes great leadership can be developed through good habits.
-Great habits lead to great behaviors and a great culture.
+Great habits then lead to great behaviors and also great culture.

 The Lean Improvement Kata

 The improvement kata is a routine for moving from the current situation to a new situation in a directed way.
 It is based on a four-part model:

 - Grasp the current condition

 - Define the next target condition (how you want to improve towards the goal)

 - Move toward that target condition iteratively, uncovering obstacles that need to be worked on